aFluffyHotdog/Tetris/README.md

 # Arcade

 Well, I haven't coded in C in 2 years, and I've been on python the whole time.
-Now that the training wheels are off, I'd just like to document
+Now that the training wheels are off, I'd just like to document how much of an idiot I've been

 20/9
 - Learned what a destructor is